CodeForVegas/veteranready/README.md

+## **This site has been mothballed, but you're welcome to clone or fork the repository**

+# Veteran Ready
+## A Code for Vegas project to help U.S. Military Veterans network and find jobs.

 #### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type: